Many people worry that their cat sleeps too much.

 If there’s nothing terribly exciting happening in your house, who can blame your cat for dozing off?

-To see your pet on her feet more often, enrich the environment through interactive toys and grooming activities.
+To see your pet on their feet more often, enrich the environment through interactive toys and grooming activities.

 And now, a ridiculously cute diversion.
 This little kitten would rather not be awake: